-While the process of designing a circuit board is still basically the same, there have been a lot of improvements in both CADand CAM software that can help streamline design flow.
-For example, board outlines can now be imported from 3D mechanical systems instead of creating them manually in the design system.
-There may also be some new or improved processes that you can put into place to leverage the power of these design tools further and help reduce expenses:
+While designing a circuit board essentially remains unchanged, there have been numerous CAD and CAM software improvements that can help streamline design flow.
+For example, board outlines can now be imported from mechanical drawings instead of creating them manually in the EDA software.
+New or improved processes can also be implemented to leverage the power of these design tools further and help reduce expenses:

-- Make sure that each portion of the design is reviewed and signed off to reduce rework.
-If you have team sharing software, this can help speed up the design review process.
-But even the standard design review meeting can be enhanced with projected views of the design that highlight specific components and sensitive nets and trace routing.
+- Review.
+Ensure each design portion is reviewed and signed off to reduce rework.
+If you have team-sharing software, this can help speed up the design review process.
+But even the standard design review meeting can be enhanced with projected design views highlighting specific components, sensitive nets, and trace routing.

-- Have a well-developed design library in place so that you aren’t continually rebuilding the same parts.
-Another option is to use a PCB library vendor that can provide component symbols and footprints directly from the part manufacturer.
+- PCB Library.
+Have a well-developed design library, so you aren’t continually rebuilding the same parts.
+Another option is to use a PCB library vendor to directly provide component symbols and footprints from the part manufacturer.

-- Save and reuse common areas of circuitry to save a lot of time and effort in the same way that a design library can.
+- Reuse.
+Save and reuse common circuitry areas to save a lot of time and effort in the same way a design library can.

-- Make sure that your design data is backed up and protected against data loss.
+- Backup.
+Ensure your design data is backed up and protected against data loss.

 Cutting Circuit Board Fabrication Expenses

 A lot of money can be spent fabricating the raw circuit board, and it will help your bottom line to find ways to reduce these costs: